codr7/lila/README.md

 (42)
 ```

-Paired values may be extracted using bindings.
+Parts may be extracted using deconstructing bindings.

 ```
   {